 During the dates that the Writing Exam is open, you can access the exam here.

-The 72 hours for your exam will begin as soon as you log in and access the prompt and the sources.
-When you begin the exam, you will find a link to the sources as well as a detailed prompt giving you instructions and guidelines about the essay you will write.
+The 24 hours for your exam will begin as soon as you log in and access the prompt and the sources.
+(We expect that it will take most writers 2-3 hours to complete the exam; the 24-hour timeframe makes it possible for you to write a draft and then return to your essay after a break to revise your final submission.)
+When you begin the exam, you will find a link to the source as well as a detailed prompt giving you instructions and guidelines about the essay you will write.

 When do I need to complete the exam?